-12. Pacific Gas and Electric Company, Southern California Edison Company, and San Diego Gas & Electric Company shall utilize unspent funds from their existing DR budgets adopted in Decision 17-12-003, to the extent existing funds are available.
-To the extent that any tariff amendments are necessary to effectuate the DR program changes ordered in this decision, those changes shall be documented in a Tier 1 Advice Letter, as well as the process for transferring balances within the IOU's the Demand Response Programs Balancing Account and Base Revenue Requirement Balancing Account for this purpose.

-13. Exhibit CA-1C is admitted under seal for the duration of three years.
+- 15. Pacific Gas and Electric Company, Southern California Edison Company, and San Diego Gas & Electric Company shall utilize unspent funds from their existing demand response (DR) budgets adopted in Decision 17-12-003, to the extent existing funds are available.
+To the extent that any tariff amendments are necessary to permit use of existing DR balancing accounts to effectuate the DR program changes ordered in this decision, those changes shall be documented in a Tier 1 Advice Letter, as well as the process for transferring balances within the investor owned utility's Demand Response Programs Balancing Account and Base Revenue Requirement Balancing Account for this purpose. - 16.
+Exhibit CA-1C is admitted under seal for the duration of three years.
 During this time frame, the specified information shall not be publicly disclosed except on further Commission order or Administrative Law Judge ruling.
-If any party believes that it is necessary for this information to remain under seal for longer than three years, the party shall file a motion showing good cause for extending this order by no later than 30 days before the expiration of this order.

-14. The January 11, 2021 motion of Southern California Edison Company (SCE) is granted.
-SCE is authorized to establish the requested memorandum account and to utilize that account to track incremental costs incurred to begin working on SCE's demand response proposals in Rulemaking 20-11-003.
+If any party believes that it is necessary for this information to remain under seal for longer than three years, the party shall file a motion showing good cause for extending this order by no later than 30 days before the expiration of this order. - 17.
+The January 11, 2021 motion of Southern California Edison Company (SCE) is granted.
+SCE is authorized to establish the requested memorandum account and to utilize that account to track incremental costs incurred to begin working on SCE's demand response proposals in Rulemaking 20-11-003, as well as incremental costs for other activities authorized in this decision that are not specifically authorized for recovery.
 The effective date of the memorandum account hereby authorized shall be January 11, 2021, the filing date of the Motion.
+Amounts recorded in the memorandum account may be included in a future application for recovery in rates.
 SCE shall submit a Tier 1 Advice Letter to the Commission's Energy Division to modify any tariff provisions necessary for the establishment of this memorandum account.

-15. The January 12, 2021 motion of Pacific Gas and Electric Company (PG&E) is granted.
-PG&E is authorized to establish the requested memorandum account and to utilize that account to track incremental costs incurred to begin working on proposals in Rulemaking 20-11-003.
-The effective date of the memorandum account hereby authorized shall be January 12, 2021, the filing date of the

-Motion.
-PG&E shall submit a Tier 1 Advice Letter to the Commission's Energy Division to modify any tariff provisions necessary for the establishment of this memorandum account.

-16. Rulemaking 20-11-003 is closed.
+- 18. The January 12, 2021 motion of Pacific Gas and Electric Company (PG&E) is granted.
+PG&E is authorized to establish the requested memorandum account and to utilize that account to track incremental costs incurred to begin working on proposals in Rulemaking 20-11-003, as well as incremental costs for other activities authorized in this decision that are not specifically authorized for recovery.
+The effective date of the memorandum account hereby authorized shall be January 12, 2021, the filing date of the Motion.
+Amounts recorded in the memorandum account may be included in a future application for recovery in rates.
+PG&E shall submit a Tier 1 Advice Letter to the Commission's Energy Division to modify any tariff provisions necessary for the establishment of this memorandum account. - 19.
+San Diego Gas & Electric Company (SDG&E) is authorized to track incremental costs incurred to begin working on proposals in Rulemaking 20-11-003 in its existing Advanced Metering and Demand Response Memorandum Account.
+SDG&E may seek recovery of those costs by application, and if approved, seek recovery of the costs via its Rewards and Penalties Balancing Account.
+SDG&E shall submit a Tier 1 Advice Letter to the Commission's Energy Division to modify any tariff provisions necessary to permit it to record such costs in the Advanced Metering and Demand Response Memorandum Account for future recovery of authorized amounts through the Rewards and Penalties Balancing Account. - 20.
+Rulemaking 20-11-003 remains open.This order is effective today.Dated , at San Francisco, California.

-This order is effective today.

-Dated \\\\\, at San Francisco, California.